CodingTrain/Rainbow-Poem/My simple Poem.md

 As I sit here, making up these rhymes,
 In my mind I'm thinking,
-whether this repo is still active,
+whether this repo is still ticking,
 in these uncertain times.

 Logic will say no, but my hope's still up,